 Article – Sacred Books

-Today, when we “live stream” something, we are receiving information from a faraway invisible source.
-The fact is that all religious teaching and divine truth was believed to be essentially live-streamed into prophets and mystics, who were then expected to pass them on.
+Today, when we “live stream” something, we are receiving information from a faraway, invisible source.
+The fact is that all religious teaching and divine truth were believed to be essentially live-streamed into prophets and mystics, who were then expected to pass them on.
 The sacred texts of all religions are said to be the result of these direct revelations.

 In the Jewish tradition, God revealed to Moses the teachings of the Torah, the Jewish sacred text, on Mount Sinai.
-The words of the Qur’an were dictated from God to Muhammad by the Angel Gabriel.
+The words of the Qur’an were dictated from God to Muhammad by the Angel Gabriel, making it the Bible equivalent for Muslims.
 But it was only relatively recent in history that writing became a widespread form of transmitting information.
-Early in the histories of religious and wisdom traditions, the substance of the sacred texts we have today were transmitted orally.
+Early in the history of religious and wisdom traditions, the substance of the sacred texts we have today was transmitted orally.

 In the Hindu tradition, sacred texts are divided into two broad groupings: Smriti (“that which is remembered”), texts attributed to particular authors which were transmitted through writing; and Śrutis (“that which is heard”), which are considered to be more direct revelations, transmitted orally, but not originally composed, by human beings.

-The wisdom of great sages like Socrates, Confucius, and the Buddha were memorized by their followers and transmitted orally for many years before being committed to writing.
+The wisdom of great sages like Socrates, Confucius, and the Buddha was memorized by their followers and transmitted orally for many years before being committed to writing.

 This is why so many Buddhist scriptures begin with the phrase “Thus have I heard,” and why Hadith—the words of the Prophet Muhammad—begin with a similar introductory clause, reminding us that it was not the Prophet himself who wrote down these words.
 Likewise, the Christian Bible was not written by Jesus but instead was written over many years, going through many different versions and revisions, to codify the accounts of his life and deeds left by his followers.

 Nevertheless, it is remarkable that the sacred texts of religions have maintained their degree of importance and popularity for so many thousands of years.
-This is because the sacred texts across religions undoubtedly contain many truths that human beings across the world continue to derive meaning from, such that a person in ancient Rome and another in present day Africa could derive an equal depth of meaning from the same words.
+This is because the religious texts across religions undoubtedly contain many truths that human beings across the world continue to derive meaning from, such that a person in ancient Rome and another in present-day Africa could derive an equal depth of meaning from the same words.

 Christianity